Parents - Amara

 You love your kids and your kids love you.

-Most kids go back home to their parents after being in foster care.
-Until then, we want to help make sure your kids feel safe and supported.
-Our job is to make sure you have good visits with your child and that your child has safe and caring adults taking care of them while in foster care.
+Most kids go back home to their parents after being in foster or kinship care.
+Until then, we want to help make sure you and your kids feel safe and supported.
+Amara offers several voluntary programs and opportunities to help reduce the trauma families experience in the foster care system.

 Learn More

-Parent Allies
+WA State Parent Allies